Continued from Page 1

 In 2016, forensic pathologist Victor Weedn issued a report stating there was "considerable evidence to suggest that Ms. Trotter was not killed on the day of her disappearance, but was held, killed later, and her body dumped in the Sam Houston National Forest, sometime after the arrest and incarceration of Mr. Swearingen."

 Swearingen had five previous execution dates, each of which were stayed.
-One of the stays was issued because of a clerical error made in the filing of his execution warrant.
+The most recent execution date, in November 2017, was stayed because of a clerical error made in the filing of his execution warrant.

 In the weeks leading up to Swearingen's execution, his attorney, James Rytting, said he was not giving up.
 "We're going to challenge it all, all over again," he said.
 "We believe that his conviction rests on a pile of junk science."